 ELIGIBILITY & REFERRALS

-Augmentative services are offered to children and youth under the age of 19, and young people between the ages of 19 and 21 who remain in secondary school and reside in Windsor and Essex County who meet one or more of the following guidelines:
+Our Augmentative Communication Clinic accepts referrals for children and youth under the age of 19 and young people between the ages of 19 and 21 who remain in secondary school and reside in Windsor and Essex County who meet one or more of the following guidelines:

 To find out more, please call 519-252-7281.